Chapter 108

 You’re weak, with no intentions of grasping for the power that rests at your

 fingertips.
-I grasped took all the power waiting on me.
-Destiny would have done
+I understood the world around me and took all the power waiting just

-it too, but she’s too good for that, in her mind anyway.
-You’re going to drown
+in her mind anyway.
+You’re going to drown in this world, because you think

-in this world, because you think power is corruption.
-In reality, power is
+power is corruption.
+In reality, power is freedom.”

 “I think she liked you because you were probably a good